 Maureen is also the former general counsel of the California Environmental Protection Agency (CalEPA) and the California Natural Resources Agency.
 In both roles, she was involved in the enforcement of California’s environmental laws, including Prop 65, the Endangered Species Act, Coastal Act, and California Environmental Quality Act (CEQA).

-She is recognized by Chambers USA in Environment - California (2021), with clients stating “she is terrific and very smart; she knows the agency inside and out” and that “she is a wonderful and effective resource.
-She is keenly aware of the different pressures on a business and provides detailed advice in an efficient manner.”
-The National Law Journal named Maureen an “Energy & Environmental Trailblazer” (2021) and highlighted her instrumental role in helping pass the Global Warming Solutions Act, which allowed California to become the first state to regulate climate change.
+She is recognized by Chambers USA in Environment - California (2021-2023), with clients stating “she has a very wide range of legal skills” and “has been outstanding in her advice, representation and overall communications on all legal matters” (2022).
+Maureen is listed among the Lawdragon “Green 500: Leaders in Environmental Law” (2023) and in Who’s Who Legal: Environment (2023).
+The National Law Journal named her an “Energy & Environmental Trailblazer” (2021) and highlighted her instrumental role in helping pass the Global Warming Solutions Act, which allowed California to become the first state to regulate climate change.
 Maureen has also been named in The Best Lawyers in America every year since 2013.